Asthma Medications (cont.)

 In this Article

-- What are long-term control asthma medications?
+- What are controller medications for asthma (long-term control)?

-- What are quick-relief asthma medications?
+- What are asthma medication guidelines?

-- Are there over-the-counter asthma drugs?
+- What are over-the-counter asthma medications?

-- What are the guidelines for asthma medications?
+- What are the potential risks and side effects of asthma medications?

 - Find a local Asthma & Allergy Specialist in your town